devoworm/OW-DW-Education/Developmental Data Science/About.md

 d) longitudinal: point data, processes, or comparisons that occur over time. **Example:** different phases of growth, from early to late in the process.

 **Assignments**
 1) download [this Slideshow]() about each data type and describe one example of each of the four datatypes listed above.
-Submit a pull request to [this repo](https://github.com/devoworm/OW-DW-Education/tree/master/Developmental%20Data%20Science/Push%20Assignments%20Here/Data%20Types) consisting of a file labeled FirstName_LastName.foo
+Submit a pull request to [this repo](https://github.com/devoworm/OW-DW-Education/tree/master/Developmental%20Data%20Science/Push%20Assignments%20Here/Data%20Types) consisting of a file labeled FirstName_LastName.format

 **2) From Cells to Pixels**